openshift/jenkins/README.md

 INSTALL_PLUGINS=groovy:1.30,ghprb:1.35.0
 ```

-#### Plugins of note
+### Plugins focused on integration with OpenShift

+A subset of the plugins included by the images of this repository play a direct part in integrating between Jenkins and OpenShift.

 * **OpenShift Pipeline Plugin**
-Visit [the upstream repository](https://github.com/openshift/jenkins-plugin), as well an example use of the plugin's capabilities with the [OpenShift Sample Job](https://github.com/openshift/jenkins/tree/master/1/contrib/openshift/configuration/jobs/OpenShift%20Sample) included in this image.
+Visit [the upstream repository](https://github.com/openshift/jenkins-plugin), which demonstrates example usage of the plugin's capabilities with the [OpenShift Sample Job](https://github.com/openshift/jenkins/tree/master/1/contrib/openshift/configuration/jobs/OpenShift%20Sample) included in this image.
 For more details visit the Jenkins [plugin](https://wiki.jenkins-ci.org/display/JENKINS/OpenShift+Pipeline+Plugin) website.
+Future development of this plugin is being deprioritized in favor of the **OpenShift Client Plugin** detailed below.
+But this plugin is still supported for existing users who have yet to finish migrating to **OpenShift Client Plugin**.
+It also serves as an option if the use of the `oc` binary from your Jenkins jobs is not viable for some reason (we are actually curious if such use cases in fact exist), as it interacts with OpenShift via HTTP REST.
+Remember though only a subset of the functionality provided by `oc` is available from this plugin.

 * **OpenShift Client Plugin**
 Visit [the upstream repository](https://github.com/openshift/jenkins-client-plugin) as well as the [Jenkins plugin wiki](https://wiki.jenkins-ci.org/display/JENKINS/OpenShift+Client+Plugin).
-With the lessons learned from OpenShift Pipeline Plugin, as well as adjustments to the rapid evolutions of both Jenkins and OpenShift, this experimental plugin, currently included in the Centos images for this repository, is viewed as the long term replacement for OpenShift Pipeline Plugin.
+With the lessons learned from OpenShift Pipeline Plugin, as well as adjustments to the rapid evolutions of both Jenkins and OpenShift, this plugin, with its fluent styled syntax and use of the `oc` binary (exposing all the capabilities of that command), is the preferred choice for interacting with OpenShift via either Jenkins Pipeline or Freestyle jobs.

 * **OpenShift Sync Plugin**
 Visit [the upstream repository](https://github.com/openshift/jenkins-sync-plugin) as well as the [Jenkins plugin wiki](https://wiki.jenkins-ci.org/display/JENKINS/OpenShift+Sync+Plugin).
 This plugin facilitates the integration between the OpenShift Jenkinsfile Build Strategy and Jenkins Pipelines.
 It also facilitates auto-configuration of the slave pod templates for the Kubernetes Plugin.
 See the [OpenShift documentation](https://docs.openshift.com) for more details.

+* **OpenShift Login Plugin**
+Visit [the upstream repository](https://github.com/openshift/jenkins-openshift-login-plugin) as well as the [Jenkins plugin wiki](https://wiki.jenkins-ci.org/display/JENKINS/OpenShift+Login+Plugin).
+This plugin integrates the authentication and authorization of your Jenkins instance with you OpenShift cluster, providing a single sign-on look and feel.
+You'll sign into the Jenkins server using the same credentials that you use to sign into the OpenShift Web Console or interact with OpenShift via the `oc` CLI.
+See the [OpenShift documentation](https://docs.openshift.com) for more details.

+For the above OpenShift Jenkins plugins, each of their READMEs have specifics unique to each of them on how to use and if so desired contribute to their development.
+That said, there is a good deal of commonality and shared infrastructure
+related to developing, creating new versions, and ultimately updating the images of this repository with those new versions.
+If you would like to understand the specifics of that process, please visit our [plugin contribution guide](CONTRIBUTING_TO_OPENSHIFT_PLUGINS.md).

 * **Kubernetes Plugin**
-This plugin allows slaves to be dynamically provisioned on multiple Docker hosts using [Kubernetes](https://github.com/kubernetes/kubernetes).
+Though not originated out of the OpenShift organization, this plugin is invaluable in that it allows slaves to be dynamically provisioned on multiple Docker hosts using [Kubernetes](https://github.com/kubernetes/kubernetes).
 To learn how to use this plugin, see the [example](https://github.com/openshift/origin/tree/master/examples/jenkins/master-slave) available in the OpenShift Origin repository.
-For more details about plugin, visit the [plugin](https://wiki.jenkins-ci.org/display/JENKINS/Kubernetes+Plugin) web site.
+For more details about this plugin, visit the [plugin](https://wiki.jenkins-ci.org/display/JENKINS/Kubernetes+Plugin) web site.

 Usage
 ---------------------------------